 Kasi had a dogwalker who began to bring her dog, Laila (also starring in the movie), home later and later after visits.
 She took Laila to the movies, grocery store and even her waxing appointments.
 She called Laila her BFF.
 This relationship, prompted Brandon and Kasi to beg the question, what if she just decided to keep Laila for herself?

 There are many films about dogs as beloved pets, police partners, even basketball stars, but few films about dogs as babies.
 Over the last few years we began to notice an alarming rise in Los Angeles pet owners pushing their fully clothed “babies” around in strollers and stuffing them into Bjorns for “walks”.
-Which begs the question, why the heck would they do this?
+Which begs the question, why would they do this?

 We observed closely and deduced that for some, these pets are “starter babies”.
 They get to practice at being parents before actually making the leap into the ultimate responsibility.
 For others, the attention they place on babying their pets takes the heat off dealing with their struggling marriages.
-But mainly, the way people baby their dogs is hilarious to us.

 With ‘Gone Doggy Gone’ we set out to comically explore how people use pets to avoid dealing with their relationship issues.
 We (writers/directors Kasi Brown and Brandon Walter) met in an Upright Citizen’s Brigade Improv class and spent three years feeding our passion for exploring bizarre human behavior with our web-based sketch comedy show, Mother Approved.
 The natural progression from there was to write and direct our first feature film.
 We thought that it would be interesting to apply very serious iconic kidnapping movies, Ransom, Silence of the Lambs, Gone Baby Gone, to a couple stuck in a lack-luster marriage who considered their dog to be their “baby”.
 We also knew that it could be a small film, something we could make ourselves with limited resources, utilizing the skills we acquired from producing our sketch comedy show.